 "stigma" means spot.
 When incident beams of light fall in at an angle

 and should meet at a point on the image plane but are distorted to

 The reason lies in the different focal lengths between the so-called meridional and the sagittal ray bundle.

-Astigmatism is minimized in Tamron lenses through the use of aspherical lens elements and the skilful arrangement and combination of glass elements and their deflection properties as well as an optimized aperture.
+Astigmatism is minimized in Tamron lenses through the use of aspherical lens elements and the skillful arrangement and combination of glass elements and their deflection properties as well as an optimized aperture.

-Available Light means refers to photography without any additional lighting i.e. a flash in spite of unfavorable lighting conditions (e.g., at dusk or indoors).
+Available Light refers to photography without any additional lighting i.e., a flash in spite of unfavorable lighting conditions (e.g., at dusk or indoors).
 Instead, the camera sensitivity/speed is increased or lenses with image stabilizer are used (i.e., Tamron VC lenses).